dunamismax/Python-Hypermedia/README.md

 This monorepo is organized with a focus on complete application independence.

-- **`apps/`**: The main directory containing all independent applications.
+- **`apps/`**: Contains all independent applications.
 Each subdirectory is a complete, standalone project with its own dependencies, environment, and configuration.
   - **[`todo-app/`](https://github.com/dunamismax/Python-Hypermedia/tree/main/apps/todo-app)**: An example To-Do list application.
   - **[`dunamismax/`](https://github.com/dunamismax/Python-Hypermedia/tree/main/apps/dunamismax)**: A personal blog and portfolio website.
 - **[`docs/`](https://github.com/dunamismax/Python-Hypermedia/tree/main/docs)**: Contains additional documentation and reference materials.
+- **[`playground/`](https://github.com/dunamismax/Python-Hypermedia/tree/main/playground)**: A space for experimental projects and proofs-of-concept.
-- **[`scripts/`](https://github.com/dunamismax/Python-Hypermedia/tree/main/scripts)**: Contains various utility scripts for development, automation, and management.
+- **[`scripts/`](https://github.com/dunamismax/Python-Hypermedia/tree/main/scripts)**: Contains utility scripts for development, automation, and management.
 - **`.gitignore`**: A single, top-level gitignore for the whole repository.
 - **`LICENSE`**: The MIT license file for the project.
 - **`README.md`**: This file.